Ten Nights in a Bar Room (1910 film)

 Ten Nights in a Bar Room is a 1910 American silent short drama produced by the Thanhouser Company.
-Adapted from the novel Ten Nights in a Bar-Room and What I Saw There by Timothy Shay Arthur, the production focuses on Joe Morgan after he has become a hopeless drunkard.
+Adapted from the novel Ten Nights in a Bar-Room and What I Saw There by Timothy Shay Arthur and the stage adaptation of that novel Ten Nights in a Bar-Room (1858) by William W. Pratt, the production focuses on Joe Morgan after he has become a hopeless drunkard.
 Often Morgan's young daughter, Mary, comes to beg her father to return home.
 One day, she appears during a fight between the two men and is fatally struck by a bottle thrown by the saloon-keeper.
 Before Mary dies she asks her father to promise to swear off alcohol and he accepts.
 He is reformed and becomes successful, while the saloon-keeper is killed in a fight in an irony of fate.
 The film was released on November 4, 1910 and met with mixed reviews.
 The film is presumed lost.

 Plot

-The work was an adaptation of Timothy Shay Arthur's novel Ten Nights in a Bar-Room and What I Saw There.
+The work was an adaptation of Timothy Shay Arthur's novel Ten Nights in a Bar-Room and What I Saw There (1854) and the long-running popular stage adaptation of that novel Ten Nights in a Bar-Room (1858) by William W. Pratt.
 The Moving Picture World synopsis states: "Despite the fact that he is a loving husband and father, Joe Morgan ruins his life by his fondness for drink and finally becomes a seemingly hopeless drunkard.
 He spends his time and money in the saloon kept by Slade, the man who took away Joe's mill and largely caused his financial ruin.
 Slade's saloon, when he first opened it, was well furnished, the landlord courteous and well groomed, and the customers happy and seemingly unaffected by their surroundings.
 But as time passed, a change for the worse was noted in everything.
 Probably this escaped Joe's notice, for a sharp shot, indeed, was needed to reform him.
 That shock came.
 Joe's only daughter, Mary, was in the habit of going to the saloon and piteously urging her father to come home.
 She knew that no matter how intoxicated he might be, he would never harm her.
 But one evening when she appeared her father and Slade had been quarreling, and the saloonkeeper threw a bottle at Morgan, who dodged.
 The missile struck the child, entering.
 The blow resulted fatally, but before Mary died, she extracted a promise from her grief-stricken father that he would never drink again, a promise which he ever-afterward kept.
 In later years Joe became wealthy and respected, and influenced by the thought of his daughter in heaven he kept in the straight and narrow path.
 The saloon keeper who killed Mary was never punished by the law - but through the irony of fate his taking off was much like that of Joe Morgan's helpless child."